What You Need to Know to Get What You Want Underfoot

-Rumor has it that the new interior of the new Whitney Museum in New York City has 50,000 feet of wide-plank floors made out of recycled wood collected from old factories in Connecticut, Michigan and South Carolina.
+The Whitney Museum in New York City has 50,000 feet of wide-plank floors made out of recycled wood collected from old factories in Connecticut, Michigan, and South Carolina.
 Clearly the American settlers had no idea that they would be starting a long lasting trend that would continue to charm and fascinate home and commercial builders alike for centuries.

-Colonial Americans used thick, wide, hardwood planks that came from cutting down some of this nation's oldest forests - the trees with large diameters - tight grained heartwood - which rendered the lumber hard and durable.
+Colonial Americans used thick, wide, hardwood planks that came from cutting down some of this nations oldest forests – the trees with large diameters and tight grained heartwood – which rendered the lumber hard and durable.
 The woods used depended on the region.

-From the coast of California to the Northeast, to the mid-Atlantic states, and on to the East Coast, hardwood floors remain the most popular flooring for homeowners.
+From the coast of California to the Northeast to the mid-Atlantic states – and on to the East Coast, hardwood floors remain the most popular flooring for homeowners.
 Why?
 Because hardwood is hard wearing, stylish and renewable.
-Today's hardwood floors come in a myriad of different designs, sheens, color choices, and woodgrains range from the traditional oak or pine to pecan, fir, hickory, maple, birch, walnut, bamboo or beech woods.
+Todays hardwood floors come in myriad different designs, sheens, color choices, and woodgrains range from the traditional oak or pine to pecan, fir, hickory, maple, birch, walnut, bamboo or beech woods.
 Of all of these pine dents ore easily, while bamboo is quite resilliant, and has become a popular choice among home owners recently.
 It is durable and eco-freindly—since bamboo grows fast.

 Wood flooring comes in three installation types: